Ikwerre people: Establishments in Ikwerre land

+Leadership structure

 The Ikwerre exist in well-delineated clans, with each clan having its own paramount king.
 The Ikwerre do not have an overall paramount ruler or king, but designated kings, rulers or leaders mostly approved by their constituents.
 However, all paramount rulers in Ikwerre are united in what is known as Ogbakor Ikwerre, which was formed in 1963 as an umbrella socio-cultural organization of the Ikwerre people.

 Ikwerre land and industrial activities

 The Ikwerre play host to several multinational oil-producing and servicing companies, in addition to many other industries and establishments.
 Despite these, the Ikwerre, like nearly all other minorities of the Niger Delta, frequently complain of marginalisation by the oil operatives.